gregorhunter/zbg/README.md

 on a mac, you need to update .zshrc.

+	cd ~
 	open ~/.zshrc

-if this worked, continue to the next line. if this doesn't work and you receive an error message saying the file does not exist, you will need to create it.
+if this worked, continue to the next line. if this doesn't work and you receive an error message saying the file does not exist, you will need to create it, then run the same line of code to open the file.

 	touch ~/.zshrc
+	open ~/.zshrc

+if it's worked, you should see a new window in textEdit.

-Now copy and paste the following lines of code into the file. you need to change [PATH_TO_FILE] to the directory that you installed zbg.
-(Remove the square brackets)
+now copy and paste the following lines of code into the file. you need to change [PATH_TO_FILE] to the directory that you installed zbg. (remember to remove the square brackets)

 	alias zbg="python3 ~/[PATH_TO_FILE]/zbg/zbg.py"

-e.g. if that's in your Downloads folder, it should read ~/Downloads/zbg/zbg.py
+e.g. if that's in your Downloads folder, it should read

+	alias zbg="python3 ~/[PATH_TO_FILE]/zbg/zbg.py"

+if you're using textEdit, press Command-S to save.

-save and close the file and run the following in your terminal:
+close the file and run the following in your terminal:

 	source ~/.zshrc

+now you should be good to go!

 ### for linux

 if you're on linux you'll need to update your .bashrc file.